 Q: What do you consider to be the companies biggest achievement?

 It’s not one specific achievement, but the fact that we’re still here after 5 years and that we’re growing every year is what keeps me so excited and energised about the business.

 Q: We are really looking forward to your upcoming classes.
-Tell us a bit about what students can expect.
+What can students expect?

-Q: What one craft tool could you not live without?
+Q: What one crafting tool could you not live without?